microsec/passbyme2fa-client-php/README.md

 - **mng_pwd :** Management certificate file password.
 - **auth_url :** The address of the PassBy[ME] authentication service to use.
 By default, the SDK will connect to the https://auth-sp.passbyme.com/frontend URL.
 - **mng_url :** The address of the PassBy[ME] management service to use.
 By default, the SDK will connect to the https://api.passbyme.com/register URL.
 - **ca_cert:** The CA certificate path to create the connection with the API.
-The CA certificate can be found in the ca_bundle folder.
+The CA certificate can be found in the ca_bundle folder, which is the default setting of this property.

 Other optional configuration parameters:
 - **curl_timeout:** The maximum number of seconds to allow cURL functions to execute.
 The default value is 30 seconds.